OZI-Project/docs/api/spec.rst

    .. versionadded:: 0.2

    .. card:: Must trigger releases in a discrete CI :term:`release step`.

+      MUST follow the :doc:`semantic_release:algorithm` for release automation.

+      .. versionadded:: 0.2
+         MUST default to :term:`Angular commit style` parser in new projects.

 .. card:: See also
    :class-card: seealso